 We mentioned earlier that 50% of job seekers use word of mouth to find their perfect job, so in a lot of cases, your perfect candidate might be hiding in plain sight.
 After all, you work in your industry, and you’re very likely to know other people who do too.

+- Ask existing employees.
 If your business is on the larger side (you already have a few or more employees), you can ask them to find candidates in their networks.
-It follows the same logic as above that since they work in your industry, they’re likely to know others who do too.
+It follows the same logic as above that suggests since they work in your industry, they’re likely to know others who do too.

-If you’re not getting many referrals this way either, a lot of companies provide bonuses or other incentives (like a competition) for finding qualified candidates who successfully fill your position.
+If you’re not getting many referrals this way either, do what a lot of companies do and provide bonuses or other incentives (like a competition) for finding qualified candidates who successfully fill your position.

-Using recruiters to source candidates for you has several advantages, but here are a few:
+This method has several advantages, here are a few:

 - They can expand your network.
 If your personal or business network is too small, recruiters can tap into their huge networks to find the best candidates.

 - If you’re new to hiring, they can help you through the hiring process.
-If you’re hiring your first employee, they can help you understand the processes better, since they have more experience.
+If you’re hiring your first employee, a recruiter can help you understand the processes better, since they have more experience.

 Some of the best recruitment agencies in the US include: